-Rutger Hauser is Lisa Busby, Jamie Coe, Rose Dagul, John Harries, Ian Stonehouse and Jon Klaemint Hofgaard.
+Rutger Hauser is Lisa Busby, Jamie Coe, Rose Dagul, John Harries, Ian Stonehouse and Klaemint Hofgaard.

-During the summer of 2018, they - we - travelled to the Faroe Islands to record a second album, which became The Swim sometime later.
+During the summer of 2018 we travelled to the Faroe Islands to record a second album, which became The Swim sometime later.
 We lived and worked for a week in a community hall called Sólarmagn, on the coast at Velbastaður looking out towards Hestur and Koltur, the horse and colt, and the Atlantic beyond.
+That and more (amps, cello and drum kit, studio gear, pillows and bedding) was made possible by the generosity of various individuals and organisations on the islands and by the dedicated organizational work of Klaemint, the band’s Faroese guitarist.

 The Swim sounds like a group of people working things out together.
 If we could do without pre-determined form and without conventions of improvised music; if we could not necessarily be drummer, bass player, guitarist, cellist, electronicist, but sometimes just people playing together in different combinations; unspecialised, unsure.
 It’s mostly first or second takes.
 When we did things more times, they usually ended up worse.

-Sean Woodlock recorded the sessions, helped us to make sense of the music before and after, and though he will deny it, became one of us.
+Sean Woodlock recorded the sessions, helped us to make sense of the music before and after.
 Back at home, the recordings were mixed in a second week by John Harries, and some overdubs added by Ian Stonehouse.
 Otherwise, they sound now not much different to how they sounded in the room at Sólarmagn.
 The vinyl cut was by Noel Summerville, and art and design by John Harries.
-The album is co-released with Adaadat (UK).
+The album is co-released by Adaadat (UK) and Tutl

 Claire Biddles for The Wire: “The multitudinous nature of the Faroes is key to London six-piece experimental rock outfit Rutger Hauser’s second album The Swim.
 Recorded in the village of Velbastaður, a coastal settlement considered one of the oldest on the islands, it is an esoteric, multifaceted record fusing improvisation, DIY electronics and cross-genre structures.
 Like the islands themselves, the record is initially intriguing in its details and individual parts, revealing its rich wholeness over time...The album’s sense of drive and experimentation is not just in the playing itself, but in the openness with which different genres and forms are tested out...There’s a palpable trust that feels integral to how well the songs fit together, a belief in something close to supernatural in the group dynamic that enables them to make sense as a whole.
 The songs as artefacts become more than the sum of their individual elements elevated by something like alchemy.”